RickStrahl/MarkdownMonsterAddinProjectTemplate/Readme.md

 You can install the VSIX template from within the [Visual Studio Extension Manager] (https://marketplace.visualstudio.com/vsgallery/231f13cc-2348-432c-a69f-82e7b725587e), or from the [VSIX template from this project](https://github.com/RickStrahl/MarkdownMonsterAddinProjectTemplate/raw/master/MarkdownMonsterAddinProjectTemplate.vsix).

+> #### @icon-warning Requires .NET 4.6.2
+> Markdown Monster Addins have to be built against .NET 4.6.2 as that is the base version that Markdown Monster is built against.
+The dependencies in the addin project require the same runtime level in order to bind to the host assembly.

 ### Additional Resources
 * [Creating a Markdown Monster Addin](http://markdownmonster.west-wind.com/docs/_4ne0s0qoi.htm)
 * [Markdown Monster](https://github.com/rickstrahl/MarkdownMonster)